 Repairing a freezer that stops and starts over and over again costs between $150 and $650.
 This is likely a problem with the defrost sensor interfering with the freezer’s functioning, but it might also be an issue with the control board.
 In either case, a repairman needs to open up the freezer and diagnose the problem before making the necessary repairs.

+If you have to replace your freezer instead of repairing it, you can expect to spend $600 to $1,150.
 According to the National Association of Home Builders, the average lifespan of a home freezer is 11 years.
 Whether you properly maintain your freezer, the age, and the brand are all factors that influence how long your freezer may work.
-In addition, various factors should be taken into consideration when deciding to repair or replace your freezer.
+In addition, various factors should be considered when repairing or replacing your freezer.